NetGovern/api-guidelines/docs/message/message_formats.md

 Request messages with body SHOULD support a `application/json` (JSON) format.

-Where applicable, request message SHOULD also support the `application/hal+json` format.
+Where applicable, request message MAY also support the `application/hal+json` format.

 ## Content Negotiation